ksharp-lang/ksharp-doc/docs/rfc/0004-annotations.md

 :::

-Annotations go before the element marked using `@annotationName`
+Annotations go before the element who is going to be marked, using `@annotationName`

 ```typescript
 @sideEffect